What is an oral tumor?

 Surgical removal is the standard treatment for all oral tumors.
 Magnetic resonance imaging (MRI) scans of the head/neck may be performed before surgery to determine the extent of disease, as well as for surgical planning.
 When mandibular lymph nodes are affected, they are typically removed at the same time as tumor removal.

 "Surgical removal is the standard treatment for all oral tumors."

 If the tumor has invaded bone, its removal may be difficult, and it may be necessary to remove a portion of your cat’s jaw.
 Although this type of surgery sounds daunting, many of these tumors are painful and surgical removal provides relief.
 After surgery, the tissues are sent for to a pathologist to predict, the probability of local recurrence or spread to other areas.
 If the entire tumor is submitted, the pathologist may be able to assess if the tumor was completely removed or if additional therapies (a second surgery, radiation, or chemotherapy) are necessary.

 In some cases, surgery may not be possible or warranted.
 Radiation therapy can also be considered as a primary treatment option if surgery is not possible; however, success rates are low.
+Immunotherapy (Oncept®) for oral melanoma in dogs is sometimes used for the same condition in cats, although studies to determine it’s usefulness are lacking.
 If a malignant tumor has not been completely removed, a second surgery may be required or follow-up treatment with radiation therapy.